portworx/px-fuse/README.md

-# pxmod
+# PX-FUSE

-virtual block device interface to the userpace
+Exports a control plane to create virtual block devices in the linux namespace.
+Piggy-backs on FUSE transport to act as a conduit between kernel and user space.